chakravala/ForceImport.jl/README.md

 7
 ```

-Note that if the conflicting definition of the method is compiled before the import, then `@force` will not be effective.
+Note that if the conflicting definition of the method is used before the import, then `@force` will not be effective.

 ```Julia
 julia> 1+1